Annex-Engineering/TradRack/docs/slicing/Slicing.md

 This document explains how to get your slicer set up for multimaterial printing with Trad Rack.
-These instructions are mainly geared towards PrusaSlicer and SuperSlicer, but some notes on custom gcode may be applicable to other slicers too.
+These instructions are mainly geared towards PrusaSlicer and SuperSlicer, but some parts may be relevant to other slicers (such as OrcaSlicer) that are based on Slic3r and PrusaSlicer.

 **Table of Contents**
 - [Provided slicer profiles](#provided-slicer-profiles)